Makin’ my way in the world today, takes everything I got…

 After 15 years in the classroom, I was presented with an opportunity that intrigued me.
 A random question came across Facebook Messenger – “Ever thought about changing careers?”
 I thought, What the heck?
 It doesn’t hurt to get more info.

 So I did, and then I thought some more.
 Why not apply?
 What’s the worst that can happen, go back to my classroom and continue doing what I’ve been doing?
-Seemed like a couple of reasonable questions and after consulting with my wife, I applied…and interviewed…and was offered the job.
+Seemed like a couple of reasonable questions and after some consultations, I applied…and interviewed…and was offered the job.

 Enter new life direction and career!

 I am now a software support analyst providing support to school districts (about 50 of them) as they use their student management software.
 There has been a lot to learn!
 As a teacher I used the software in the classroom, so I knew how to do my part of the job/software pretty well.
 What I have learned is that there is much more breadth and depth to the software and there were other people in the district I worked at who were using much more than I was.

 Apparently it wasn’t my knowledge of the software (though my presentation was fantastic, I must say) that got me the job.
 It really came down to my experience as a teacher.
 While I do support school districts, the main portion of my job is really training people (district employees) and creating documentation/training materials, thus utilizing a skill I have honed over my years in the classroom.
 Yes, the clients aren’t teens any longer, but adults still have to learn too, especially teachers!
 I love the fact that I can now train teachers to use the software they use every day in a more efficient or better way.